Young and (almost) bald: true or false?

 Giving the best possible image of yourself

-So, in both the social and professional spheres, for a young man, seeing his hairline receding just as he is entering working life can cause stress and a loss of self-confidence.
+So, in both the social and professional spheres, for a young man, seeing his head receding while he is just entering working life can generate stress and loss of self-confidence.
 In this case, the slightest hair loss is synonymous with anxiety, whether it's a natural hair at the end of its life or a hair that has fallen prematurely as part of early alopecia.

 Whatever the cause, hair loss is not something to be taken lightly.
-Whether it's a natural renewal or the onset of baldness, it's never too early to take care of your hair and adopt the routine that will help you keep your hair looking beautiful for as long as possible.
+Whether it's natural renewal or the onset of baldness, it's never too early to take care of your hair, slow down its loss and adopt a hair routine that will help you keep your hair looking beautiful for as long as possible.

 BALD YOUNGER: WHAT THE FACTS SAY

 Androgenetic alopecia is responsible for male pattern baldness in 95 % of cases.
-As a reminder, androgenetic alopecia results from a genetic predisposition of the hair follicles to suffer the harmful effects of the male hormones, androgens.
-The result is an acceleration of the hair cycle which, if nothing is done, leads to increasingly sparse and even totally hairless areas.
-For more information, read our article on androgenetic male alopecia: here.
+Androgenetic alopecia: results from a genetic predisposition of hair follicles to the harmful effects of male hormones, androgens.
+More specifically, androgens are transformed into a new hormone, DHT or dehydrotestosterone, after being synthesised by an enzyme, 5 alpha-reductase.
+The result is an accelerated ageing of the hair cycle which, if nothing is done, leads to increasingly sparse and even totally hairless areas on the crown of the head.

 Androgenetic alopecia: it's not just a family affair...

 So, when you compare these statistics with the age of the first generations born when the internet and social networks became commonplace (starting with the Millenials of generation Y, from 1980 to the mid-1990s), it's not necessarily surprising to see an upsurge in questions about baldness on the internet (blogs, dedicated forums, Instagram accounts, etc.) from these thirty-somethings and over who are distraught about their incipient baldness.
-Very early on, they become aware that "something's not right" and ask themselves or their peers questions on the networks.
+Very soon, they become aware that "something's not right" and ask themselves or their peers on the networks how to slow down hair loss, stimulate regrowth and, more generally, how to have beautiful hair.

-In addition to the hereditary factor, a number of other factors have been identified as aggravating baldness in men of all ages.
+In addition to the hereditary factor, there are a number of aggravating factors that can exacerbate baldness in men of all ages.
+The causes of hair loss are multi-factorial.

 Stress and baldness

 Stress is one of the known and recognised causes associated with baldness.
 Why is this?
 Studies have shown the link between cortisol levels (the stress hormone) and hair loss.
-Research carried out in the United States by the APA American Psychological Association (https://www.apa.org/news/press/releases/stress/2014/stress-report.pdf) establish a link between age and stress.
+And yet, research conducted in the United States by the APA American Psychological Association establishes a link between age and stress.
 More specifically, the younger generations, i.e. the 'X' and 'Y' generations, seem to experience stress more acutely than their elders.
-They feel easily isolated and lonely, and seem to have difficulty coping with the ups and downs of everyday life.
+They feel easily isolated and alone, and seem to have difficulty coping with the ups and downs of everyday life.
 In other words, the younger generations stress more, earlier.

 Stress, the enemy of hair

-And it all comes full circle when the stress of seeing your hair fall out increases your general level of anxiety, which in turn increases the risk of seeing your hair fall out even more!
+And it all comes full circle when the stress of seeing your hair fall out increases your general level of anxiety, leading to even more massive hair loss!

 Diet and baldness

-Another aggravating factor worth mentioning has to do with diet.
-Hair is alive and, as such, needs nutrients to live and grow in good condition.
-A lack of minerals (iron, zinc, etc.) and vitamins (B group vitamins, vitamin D, etc.) will not only affect the body but also the growth of healthy hair.
+Another factor aggravating premature hair loss is diet.
+Hair is alive and, as such, needs nutrients to live and grow properly, and a lack of minerals (iron) and vitamins (B group vitamins, vitamin D, etc.) will not only affect the body but also the growth of healthy hair.

 Diet and hair loss: not too much, not too little

-Without wishing to generalise and stigmatise the younger generations, the frequent use of an ultra-processed diet from the agri-food industry encourages deficiencies in good quality nutrients and excesses of harmful foods when consumed in too large quantities: sugars, fats, etc,...
-At the other end of the spectrum, choosing a more responsible diet but one that may exclude proteins too strictly can also impact healthy hair growth.
-This 2018 study https://www.ncbi.nlm.nih.gov/pubmed/28243487 concluded that insufficient protein consumption combined with zinc and vitamin D deficiencies could have a negative impact on hair growth.
+The frequent use of ultra-processed foods can lead to deficiencies in good-quality nutrients and excesses of foods that are harmful when consumed in excess: sugars, fats, etc. At the other end of the spectrum, choosing a more responsible diet that may exclude proteins too strictly can also have an impact on healthy hair growth.
+This study from 2018 concluded that insufficient protein consumption combined with zinc and vitamin D deficiencies could have a negative impact on hair growth.

-Ultimately, early awareness of alopecia is a positive thing: the earlier the situation is recognised, the quicker and more effective the treatments will be.
-There is never just one cause of a problem, and baldness is no exception.
-Whether real or perceived, hair loss in young men is not anecdotal: solutions exist to remedy it as soon as possible and restore self-confidence and self-esteem to all those who want their image to reflect the best of themselves.
+Ultimately, early awareness of alopecia is a positive thing: the earlier you combat hair loss, the faster and more effectively you can halt it.
+There's never just one cause of a problem, and baldness is no exception.
+Whether real or perceived, hair loss in young men is not anecdotal: solutions exist to restore confidence to all those who want their image to reflect the best of themselves.